charles-bernard/ISF_add_ons/README.md

 * Given a list of family of genes, run rpsblast with each family as query against COG in order to assign COG categories to each sequence of each family.
-Ultimately, COG category enrichment statistics are eventually computed for each family of genes.
+Ultimately, COG category enrichment statistics are computed for each family of genes.

 * Take COG enrichment statistics to cluster families of genes according to their functional annotations.
 Clustering is agglomerative and appropriate